BNTFryingPan/Calamari/readme.md

 # Calamari
+Calamari is a (work in progress) project management utility for Haxe.
+It helps manage libraries and Haxe compiler arguments.

-Utility for building and running [Cuttlefish](https://github.com/LeotomasMC/Cuttlefish), although it might be used for other projects as well in the future.
+Originally created for building [Cuttlefish](https://github.com/LeotomasMC/Cuttlefish), it will be able to be used for other projects as well.

 # Project File